BlacksQare/raptors-nixos-config/README.md

-# Raptors NixOS configuration
+# RaptorsPL NixOS configuration

-A small Nix flake repository containing RaptorsPŁ NixOS configuration and per-device modules.
+A small Nix flake repository containing RaptorsPL NixOS configuration and per-device modules.

 This repository is structured to make adding and maintaining NixOS machines easy: general settings live in `general-configuration.nix`, packages and lists in `package-lists.nix`, and machine-specific configuration lives in `specific-configs/` (for example `legion.nix` imports the `nvidia.nix` module).